Mauritius PM meets with UP CM Adityanath, Governor Patel | Politics

 Visiting Mauritius Prime Minister Pravind Kumar Jugnauth on Friday met with Uttar Pradesh Governor Anandiben Patel and Chief Minister Yogi Adityanath here and discussed investment and business opportunities in the state.

-The aspect of connecting Bhojpuri-speaking people of Mauritius to the tourist centres of Uttar Pradesh and also expanding the export of GI-tagged (geographical indication) and other products here was also discussed in the meeting, official sources said.
+The aspects of connecting Bhojpuri-speaking people of Mauritius to the tourist centres of Uttar Pradesh and expanding the export of GI-tagged (geographical indication) and other products here were also discussed in the meeting, official sources said.

 Adityanath felicitated Jugnauth with an 'angavastram' prepared by Kashi artisans.